Epigenetics Market

 -

-In December 2023, BioLabs and Promega expanded their joint effort to accelerate life sciences innovation globally by supporting early-stage startups.
-Promega GmbH in Walldorf, which is the German subsidiary of global life sciences manufacturer Promega, provides equipment, services, and training to BioLabs Heidelberg.
+In December 2023, BioLabs and Promega expanded their collaboration to foster life sciences innovation, supporting early-stage startups.
+Promega GmbH in Walldorf now supplies equipment, services, and training to BioLabs Heidelberg.

 -

-In November 2023, QIAGEN and Element Biosciences, Inc. have partnered strategically to provide broad NGS workflows for the innovative Element AVITI System.
+In November 2023, QIAGEN formed a strategic alliance with Element Biosciences, Inc. to deliver integrated NGS workflows through the cutting-edge Element AVITI System.

-In this report, the Global Epigenetics Market has been segmented by Product, Technology, Method, Application and Geography.
+In this report, the Epigenetics Market has been segmented by Product, Technology, Application, and Geography.

-The Global Epigenetics Market has been segmented by Product into Reagents, Kits, Instruments, Enzymes and Services.
+The Epigenetics Market has been segmented by Product into Reagents, Kits, Instruments, Enzymes and Services.

 Reagents